 Costa Rica Country Report

-Costa Rica is headed into a presidential run-off on 1 April 2018 after National Restoration Party (Partido Restauración Nacional: PRN) candidate Fabricio Alvarado and the governing Citizens' Action Party (Partido Acción Ciudadana: PAC)'s Carlos Alvarado (no relation) received 24.79% and 21.76% of the vote respectively in the 4 February presidential election.
-Congressional elections held on the same day resulted in a highly divided congress, with no party obtaining more than 17.9% of the vote.
-Divisions in Congress will obstruct the passing of legislation for the new government, particularly in key issues such as fiscal reform.
+On 8 May 2018, the Citizens' Action Party's (Partido Acción Ciudadana: PAC) Carlos Alvarado took presidential office.
+Concurrently, congressional deputies took their seats in a highly divided legislative assembly in which no party obtained more than 17.9% of the vote.
+Political divisions will obstruct the passing of legislation for the new government, particularly in important issues such as fiscal reform which Alvarado hopes to pass by the end of the year.
 GDP growth is expected at 4.0% in 2018.
-Occasional strikes at Limón and Moín ports may cause some disruption but will not obstructplans to expand port facilities.
+Occasional strikes at Limón and Moín ports may cause some disruption but will not obstruct plans to expand port facilities.

 There are no major operational risks to foreign investors in Costa Rica.
-Potential protest risks are greatest for resource developments.
+Potential protest risks are greatest for resource developments, public transit and fiscal reform issues.
 However, such demonstrations would not fundamentally undermine Costa Rica's propitious investment climate.
 Skilled labour is readily available and the level of unionisation in the private sector is relatively low.
 Environmental awareness is high and development projects are closely monitored by international and national organisations.
 Improving infrastructure, particularly highways, is currently a focus for the government amid repeated reports of degradation, but a number of major projects have faced delays.

 There are no known terrorist groups in Costa Rica with the intention or capability to target private, military, or government-owned assets.
 There is a modest, but growing, presence of international drug-trafficking organisations in the country.
 These groups do not have an interest in conducting terrorist attacks, although their presence is contributing to the increase in violent crime rates.
 Officials have reported the presence of former members of the Fuerzas Armadas Revolucionarias de Colombia, but they are unlikely to present a direct crime or terror risk.